-How can I keep my children safe online?
+How can I keep my child safe online?

-There are lots of things you and your children can do to stay safe online.
+There are lots of things you and your child can do to stay safe online.
 Here are some useful links from the BBC:

 - Tips for parents on how to keep children safe online